 5. Kingdoms of Amalur: Reckoning

-Kingdoms of Amalur: Reckoning is a single player, role-playing video game developed by Big Huge Games and 38 Studios.
-The game was released on February 2012 in North America and Europe for the PC, PlayStation 3 and Xbox 360.
+Kingdoms of Amalur: Reckoning is a single-player, role-playing video game developed by Big Huge Games and 38 Studios.
+The game was released in February 2012 in North America and Europe for the PC, PlayStation 3, and Xbox 360.

 Kingdoms of Amalur: Reckoning is an amazing RPG with an engaging storyline and great combat system.
 Take on the role of a mortal known as the Fateless One and experience the war between the conflicting regions of Faelands.

 Still don't understand why the older Elder scrolls games aren't on the list, but whatever.